-In Changkyum Kim’s artwork, a series of images of the commonplace are projected onto darkish room with an aquarium, mirror, and furnishings affixed to the walls.
-Figures appear and disappear; one in front of the mirror, languidly grooming, or one in front of the mirror in a bar, perhaps a little worried, and here and there short scenes of a melancholic existence.
-Within the room, you overhear casual conversations, trivial sounds.
+In Kim Changkyum’s artwork, a series of images of the commonplace are projected onto a darkish room featuring an aquarium, with a mirror and furnishings affixed to the walls.
+Figures appear and disappear−one in front of the mirror, languidly grooming; another in front of the mirror in a bar, looking somewhat troubled−people appearing and disappearing by turns in short vignettes of melancholic existence.
+Within the room, we overhear casual conversations, nondescript sounds.
 Figures are cleverly projected onto the wall.
-The scenes and figures that appear in the mirror, and the fish in the tank seem real, but just as surely they disappear into the dark again, reminding us that they were only illusions.
-The real figures and virtual images commingle, and the viewer is made aware of the uncertainty of existence.
+The scenes and figures in the mirror and fish in the tank seem real, but just as surely they disappear into the dark again, reminding us that they were only illusions.
+As real figures and virtual images mingle, the viewer is reminded of the uncertainty of existence.